Eviews expressed by the host on this program make more sense than anything anybody else happens to be saying.

 And nothing's going to be off limits, including homes which have been in families for generations.

-It's it's not a brand new thing.
+It's not a brand new thing.

-It goes back to the Omnibus Budget Reconciliation Act of 1993, and it's called the State Recovery.
+It goes back to the Omnibus Budget Reconciliation Act of 1993, and it's called the state recovery.

 Under what auspices can they seize a home from somebody's estate?